mvkasner-cloud/Numerical-Distributions/README.md

 - Counts how many salaries fall into each range

-- Calculates the cumulative relative frequency as a percentage
+- Calculates relative frequency and the cumulative relative frequency (%)

-- Outputs a summary table
+- Outputs a summary table with all the results

-- Additionally, a histogram was plotted in Python to visualize the distribution.
+- Plots a histogram (in Python) to visualize the salary distribution